jontrulson/conquest/docs/server-guide.md

 ### Disabling expiration of users

-If you wish to disable expiration altogether, set 'user_expiredays' equal to 0 in the system-wide conquestrc file, or via the Options menu in conqoper.
+If you wish to disable expiration altogether, set 'user_expiredays' equal to 0 in the system-wide conquest.conf file, or via the Options menu in conqoper.

 ## Server start examples